Global Geometry Is Not Enough for Vision Representations: Objective–Sensitivity Alignment

 penalizing correlations between feature dimensions.
 When augmentation perturbations are approximately isotropic ($\Sigma_\delta \approx \sigma^2 I$), this exposes correlations between the rows of $J(x)$ to the loss, biasing functional sensitivity toward multiple, weakly correlated directions in input space.

-By contrast, most other objectives constrain lower-order or projected functionals of the Jacobian. \emph{Contrastive} and \emph{clustering} objectives depend on inner products between representations and therefore primarily constrain the projection of $J(x)$ onto directions that separate samples or prototypes. \emph{Masked prediction} objectives are approximately invariant under invertible linear transformations of the representation at the reconstruction layer, leaving the relative singular value structure of $J(x)$ weakly constrained. \emph{Vision–language} objectives emphasize sensitivity along the subspace spanned by text embeddings, biasing the Jacobian toward semantic axes defined by the language encoder.
+Variance–decorrelation is structurally distinctive: $J(x)$ enters the loss \emph{quadratically} through the augmentation covariance (eq.~\ref{eq:local_cov}), and the loss itself constrains $J(x)$ directly.
+The remaining objectives below do not share this property; $J(x)$ enters only through the gradient $\partial\mathcal{L}/\partial z\, J(x)$, a rank-deficient projection that leaves directions orthogonal to the gradient weakly constrained at first order. \emph{Contrastive} and \emph{clustering} objectives depend on inner products between representations and therefore primarily constrain the projection of $J(x)$ onto directions that separate samples or prototypes. \emph{Masked prediction} objectives are approximately invariant under invertible linear transformations of the representation at the reconstruction layer, leaving the relative singular value structure of $J(x)$ weakly constrained. \emph{Vision–language} objectives emphasize sensitivity along the subspace spanned by text embeddings, biasing the Jacobian toward semantic axes defined by the language encoder. \emph{Supervised classification} with fixed labels constrains $J(x)$ only along class-discriminative directions induced by the cross-entropy gradient, leaving the orthogonal complement unconstrained; this is consistent with the lowest JER in our suite (ConvNeXt-Large, $\mathrm{JER}=14.1$).

 From this perspective, \emph{Jacobian Effective Rank} summarizes how evenly functional sensitivity is distributed across input directions and should not be interpreted as a universal measure of representation quality.
 Variance–decorrelation objectives tend to promote higher JER by explicitly exposing second-order interactions among feature dimensions, whereas other objectives emphasize discrimination, reconstruction, or semantic alignment without directly constraining rank.
 The empirical differences observed therefore follow from objective design, rather than incidental effects of optimization or model capacity.